dotahook/dotahook.github.io/_posts/685wishlist.markdown

 - Added to Captain’s Mode
 HAHAHAHA

+Want to learn how to slay your enemies with rocks?
+Our Earth Spirit guide is [here](https://dotahook.com/guides?hero=earthSpirit)

 ###Elder Titan
 - Earth Splitter (R) crack radius increased from 300 to 400 and now applies Break
 - Aghanim’s upgraded Earth Splitter (R) damage type changed from Physical/Magical to Pure

 This doesn’t address the many issues this hero has, but we know for certain that Earth Splitter is really underwhelming for having such an epic animation.
 It just requires so much set up that it should have a more punishing effect for the rare occasion someone gets stuck in it.

+You can find our new Elder Titan guide [here](https://dotahook.com/guides?hero=elderTitan)

 ###Gyrocopter
 - Rocket Barrage (Q) mana cost increased from 90 to 100